litech-io/node-code-tips/README.md

 ### Consistency in functions returns

-Synchronous functions should always use `return` and avoid `callbacks` to be called upon completion.
+Synchronous functions should always use `return` and avoid `callback` to be called upon completion.

 ```js